l2hyunwoo/metro/docs/provides.md

 }
 ```

-#### Implementation Notes
+??? note "Implementation Notes"

     private interface functions are not usually visible to downstream compilations in IR.
 To work around this, Metro will use a [new API in Kotlin 2.1.20](https://github.com/JetBrains/kotlin/blob/b2bceb12ef57664c4f9b168157c3a097a81a6e5f/compiler/ir/backend.common/src/org/jetbrains/kotlin/backend/common/extensions/IrGeneratedDeclarationsRegistrar.kt#L26) to add custom metadata to the parent class to denote these private providers’ existence and where to find them.